Uniloc

 Uniloc Corporation is a company founded in Australia in 1992.
+Originally focused on software licensing and activation tools, in the 2000s the company became known for aggressive patent litigation against software companies.

 History

 The Uniloc technology is based on a patent granted to the inventor Ric Richardson who was also the founder of the Uniloc Company.
 The original patent application was dated late 1992 in Australia and granted in the US in 1996 and covers a technology popularly known as product activation, try and buy software and machine locking.

 In 1993 Uniloc distributed "Try and Buy" versions of software for multiple publishers via a marketing agreement with IBM.
 An initial success was the sale of thousands of copies of a software package (First Aid, developed by Cybermedia) distributed on the front cover of Windows Sources magazine in 1994.